kahst/BirdCLEF-Baseline/README.md

 We already created a local validation split with `sort_data.py`.
 We now make use of those unseen recordings and assess the performance of the best snapshot from training (e.g. `TEST_MODEL = 'BirdCLEF_TUC_CLO_EXAMPLE_model_epoch_50.pkl'`).

 Testing includes the spectrogram extraction for each test recording (specify how many specs to use with `MAX_SPECS_PER_FILE`) and the prediction of class scores for each segment.
 Finally, we calculate the global score for the entire recording by pooling individual scores of all specs.
-We use <b>Mean Exponential Pooling</b> for that - you can change the pooling strategy in the `test.py` by adjusting this line:
+We use <b>Median Filtered Pooling</b> for that - you can change the pooling strategy in the `test.py` by adjusting this lines:

 ```
+row_median = np.median(p, axis=1, keepdims=True)
+p[p < row_median * 1.5] = 0.0
 p_pool = np.mean((p * 2) ** 2, axis=0)
+p_pool -= p_pool.min()
+if p_pool.max() > 1.0:
+    p_pool /= p_pool.max()
 ```

 The local validation split from our baseline approach contains 4399 recordings - 10% of the entire training set but at least one recording per species.
-The metric we use is called <b>Mean Label Ranking Average Precision</b> (MLRAP) and our best net scores a MLRAP of 0.000 including background species (`TEST_WITH_BG_SPECIES = True`).
+The metric we use is called <b>Mean Label Ranking Average Precision</b> (MLRAP) and our best net scores a MLRAP of 0.612 including background species (`TEST_WITH_BG_SPECIES = True`).

 <b>The results are competitive, but still - there is a lot of room for improvements :)</b>